Jacob Elordi: 2023–present: Critical acclaim and rise

-In 2023, Elordi starred as Ian, a British film actor, in Sean Price Williams' drama film The Sweet East, which premiered at the 76th Cannes Film Festival.
+In the first half of 2023, Elordi appeared as Ian, a British film actor, in Sean Price Williams' drama film The Sweet East, which premiered at the 76th Cannes Film Festival.
 Williams based Elordi's character in the film on Robert Pattinson following his role in The Twilight Saga.
 He also starred in the 2023 crime thriller film He Went That Way, adapted from the 1987 Conrad Hilberry novel Luke Karamazov, as Bobby, a 19-year-old serial killer.
 The film received negative reviews from critics, with Glenn Kenny of The New York Times writing in a review, "Elordi's performance here lacks the discipline he applied to his work in Priscilla and even the wretched Saltburn."